-Chemistry ATAR Year 12 (accelerated) 2025 is aimed at students who have demonstrated an exceptional level of achievement and work practices across their core subjects, including in Year 10 Chemistry Extension Students selecting this option in 2024 will need to have worked through the key concepts in the Chemistry Year 11 course independently.
+Chemistry ATAR Year 12 (accelerated) 2026 is aimed at students who have demonstrated an exceptional level of achievement and work practices across their core subjects, including in Year 10 Chemistry Extension.
+Students selecting this option in 2026 will need towork through the key concepts in the Chemistry Year 11 course independently.
 Students may select this option only after consultation with the Head of Chemistry and the Deputy Principal/Director of Studies.